mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 ### Properties

-Python has a special class called properties, it allows to create getter/setter/deleter for a field.
+Python has a special class called properties, it allows us to create getter/setter/deleter for a field.
 In combination with decorators you can define functional properties.

 ```python
 class MyClass: